-Mine planning and scheduling technology offered by SightPower is flexible and easy to adapt.
-It allows to quickly and seamlessly customize the planning process for each mining company or project.
+Mine Advisor planning and scheduling technology, offered by Sight Power, is a flexible solution that allows customers to quickly customize the planning process for each mining company or project.

-- Planning is based on the mine partition model which introduces the division into structural mining units (as panels, blocks, ore extraction areas or development sections)
+- Planning is based on the mine partition model which introduces the division into structural mining units (as panels, blocks, ore extraction areas or development sections).